A lie can run around the world before the truth can get it’s boots on.

 - Increasing the number of contacts: The shop that the University provided James proved to be the hangout for professors and the public.
 Sooner he made more friends and started manufacturing Toys and musical instruments with John Craig, a businessman, for six years.

 - In 1963, a Newcomen Steam engine was not working, so the university asked James to repair it.
-Watt realizes that the engine is dreadfully inefficient and it wasted around three-quarters of the energy.
+Watt realises that the engine is dreadfully inefficient and it wasted around three-quarters of the energy.
 This incident incited the curiosity in James for steam engines and he started learning French and Italian, as most of the literature available on the engines was in these languages.

 - He discovers the concept of Latent heat, which was mastered by a resident professor Robert Black, and pairs up with him.
 In 1764, he married his cousin Margaret Miller, who always consoled him when he got nervous or tensed.